derekwongtf/de-zoomcamp-project2/README.md

 # Data Engineering - Zoomcamp - Project 2

 # Problem
-1. What is the trend of the total violation parking tickets over a certain of period?
+1. What is the trend of the total violation parking tickets over a certain period of time?
-2. What are the major of the violation parking tickets?
+2. What are the major violation parking tickets?

 # Technologies
-The following tools are used in this project.
+* The following tools are used in this project.

-Terraform - manage the infrastructure resource on cloud
+* Terraform - manage the infrastructure resource on cloud

-Google Cloud Storage - datalake
+* Google Cloud Storage(GCS) - datalake

-Google Compute Engine(GCE) - virtual machine to host this project data pipeline
+* Google Compute Engine(GCE) - virtual machine to host data pipeline

-Google BigQuery - data warehouse
+* Google BigQuery - data warehouse

-Prefect Cloud - manage and monitor the workflow
+* Prefect Cloud - manage and monitor the workflow
+* Spark - process large-scale data

-dbt cloud - transformation tool to implement data modeling
+* dbt cloud - transformation tool to implement data modeling

-Looker Studio - visualize data and create dashboard
+* Looker Studio - visualize data and create dashboard

 # Point to Note